mengxun66/reconstruction-aware-3D-2D-3D/README.md

 ## Reproducibility
 To reproduce the main workflow:

-open the example 3D massing model in Rhino;
+open an example 3D building-form model in Rhino;
 run the forward RGB-encoding Grasshopper definition;
 generate or load the corresponding RGB height representation;
 run the inverse RGB-decoding definition;
 extract the nine morphological parameters; and run the supplied image-domain and morphological-recovery evaluation scripts.

-A complete worked example will be provided in the `examples/` directory.
+A complete worked example is provided in the `examples/ directory` where licensing permits.
 ## Data availability
 Derived data, prompts, seeds, dataset assignments, evaluation scripts, and Grasshopper definitions are provided in this repository where licensing permits.

 Materials that cannot be publicly redistributed because of copyright or third-party restrictions may be made available by the corresponding author upon reasonable request.
 ## Citation
 Liu, M., Zheng, H., Huang, Z., Tan, B., Zhu, Y., and Li, Z.
-From Visual Plausibility to Measurable Form:
-A 3D–2D–3D Reconstruction-Aware Diffusion Workflow for Building Massing Design.
+Integrating Diffusion-Based Building Form Generation with Parameter Recovery: A Reconstruction-Based 3D–2D–3D Workflow.
 Manuscript in preparation.
 ## License
 The license for the released code and Grasshopper definitions will be specified in the LICENSE file.
 Third-party software, pretrained models, source images, and architectural drawings remain subject to their original licenses.